In the FNQROC, 17.3% of workers were Professionals, compared to 19.9% in Queensland.

 - A larger percentage of local workers employed as Labourers (12.1% compared to 10.6%)

-The largest changes in the jobs held by the in the FNQROC workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the workforce in the FNQROC between 2011 and 2016 were those employed as:

 - Community and Personal Service Workers (+1,808 local workers)